Project Description

 Morton’s Neuroma

 Morton’s Neuroma is a painful condition which can affect the ball of your foot.
-It happens when a nerve in your foot is damaged or irritated and often happens between the 3rd and 4th toe.
+It occurs when a nerve in your foot is damaged or irritated and often happens between the 3rd and 4th toe.

 Rachel Miller is a highly experienced podiatrist who treats many patients for Morton’s neuroma.
 Please see below if you want more detailed explanation of Morton’s neuroma, its symptoms, causes and treatment.